 - Trail counters show over 800,000 visitors to the Butler Hike and Bike Trail during the pilot.

-- PARD partnered with The Trail Foundation to conduct a study to determine potential areas of limited capacity and divide use options on the Ann and Roy Butler Hike and Bike Trail.
+- PARD partnered with The Trail Conservancy to conduct a study to determine potential areas of limited capacity and divide use options on the Ann and Roy Butler Hike and Bike Trail.
 (Butler Trail Safety and Mobility Study to be completed in 2020.)

 - Analysis of reports from Austin 3-1-1.